 The idea of the \textsc{Shift Bribery} problem is as follows.
 We are given an election and a preferred candidate $p$, and we want to ensure that $p$ is a winner (in our case, is a member of a winning committee) by shifting him or her forward in some of the votes, at an appropriate cost, without exceeding a given budget.
 The costs of shifting $p$ correspond to investing resources into convincing the voters that our candidate is of high quality.
 For example, if a company is choosing which of its products to continue selling, the manager responsible for a given product may wish to prepare a demonstration for the company's higher management.
 Similarly, a person running for parliament would invest money into meetings with the voters, appropriate leaflets, and so on.
 Thus, we view \textsc{Shift Bribery} as a model of (a type of) campaign management.
 Nonetheless, there are also other appealing interpretations of the bribery problems.
 For example, Cary~\cite{Car11}, Magrino et al.~\cite{MRSW11}, and Xia~\cite{Xia12} studied the margin of victory problem (which is a form of destructive bribery), where the goal is to ensure that a given candidate does not win by changing as few votes as possible.
 The fewer votes need to be changed, the more likely it is that a given election was tampered with.
 Similarly, Faliszewski et al.~\cite{FST17} suggested that the amount of bribery needed to ensure that a given candidate wins is a good measure of how well this candidate performed in the election; the fewer changes in the votes are necessary, the closer a given candidate was to victory (indeed, Faliszewski et al.~\cite{FST17} argue that this measure might be more appealing than the candidates' scores).
 This measure-of-success interpretation applies to our work as well.

-\textsc{Shift Bribery} was introduced by Elkind et al.~\cite{EFS09,EF10}, and since then a number of other researchers studied both \textsc{Shift Bribery}~(e.g. Schlotter et al.~\cite{EFS11} and Bredereck et al.~\cite{BCFNN16,BFNT16}, Kaczmarczyk and Faliszewski~\cite{kac-fal:c:dsb} and Maushagen et al.~\cite{MNRS18}), and related campaign management problems (e.g. Dorn and Schlotter~\cite{DS12}, Baumeister et al.~\cite{BFLR12}, and Faliszewski et al.~\cite{FRRS15}, and Knop et al.~\cite{KMM17}).
+\textsc{Shift Bribery} was introduced by Elkind et al.~\cite{EFS09,EF10}, and since then a number of other researchers studied both \textsc{Shift Bribery}~(e.g., Schlotter et al.~\cite{EFS17}, Bredereck et al.~\cite{BCFNN16,BFNT16}, Kaczmarczyk and Faliszewski~\cite{kac-fal:c:dsb} and Maushagen et al.~\cite{MNRS18}), and related campaign management problems (e.g., Dorn and Schlotter~\cite{DS12}, Baumeister et al.~\cite{BFLR12}, Faliszewski et al.~\cite{FRRS15}, and Knop et al.~\cite{KMM17}).